 The object replacement process demonstrated above follows Python’s normal processing of any statement which changes the value of an immutable object and is not a special exception for function returns.

 6.32.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.32.5 to avoid aliasing effects.